Pet of the Month

 So we take dog back.
 Into his foster home with three other dogs and three kids.
 And dog has structure.
 Dog doesn’t have unlimited access to everything.
 And guess what.
 Dog thrives.
 Dog is the great dog we adopted out.

 See all the Dogs!

-Hi, my name is Piper, and I am a 2 ½ year old Chihuahua mix.
+Hi, my name is Piper, and I am a 3 year old Chihuahua mix.
 My foster Mom says I am the cutest girl and I have long legs just like a model.
 I am potty trained and crate trained.
-I enjoy the company of other dogs as they help me feel more confident.
+I enjoy the company of other dogs.
 I love to play with toys and chew on bones.
-I can still be a little shy at times but with time and lots of love I know we can become best ...read more about Piper
+With lots of love and attention, I know we can become best friends.
+So, what do you say, would you like to meet me?
+If so apply to adopt me...read more about Piper

 See all of our events!